rmartinho/flamingdangerzone/_posts/cxx11/xxx-optimal-tuple-ii.markdown

 To define the optimal order, we need some metafunction that takes all types involved and produces the two index maps.
-For ease of communication, let's say we call the maps respectively the *optimal map* and the *reverse optimal map*.
+For ease of communication, let's say we call the maps respectively the *optimal map* and the *optimal reverse map*.
 We need something that looks like this:

 {% highlight cpp %}